-The fusiform gyrus, also known as the temporo-occipital gyrus, is a large spindle shaped gyrus that spans across the basal surface of the temporal and occipital lobes of the cerebral hemispheres.
+The fusiform gyrus is a large gyrus that spans across the basal surface of the temporal and occipital lobes of the cerebral hemispheres.
 It consists of the two occipitotemporal gyri, namely the medial occipitotemporal gyrus and lateral occipitotemporal gyrus.
 These two gyri are separated by a sulcus, called the midfusiform sulcus.

 This region of the brain has been implicated in higher processing of visual information, including visual processing and recognition of faces, body, color and words, although the functions of the fusiform gyrus have not been fully defined.